Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

-During simulation, weight matrices in the layers can have any floating-point value, but when deploying to the hardware of Dynap-SE2, weight settings are limited to a 4-bit restricted connection-specific assignment.
+\paragraph{Quantization} During simulation, weight matrices in the layers can adopt any floating-point value, but when deploying to the hardware of DYNAP-SE2, weight settings are limited to a 4-bit restricted connection-specific assignment.
 To convert weight matrices to device configuration, a quantization phase is necessary.
-The quantization process for Dynap-SE2 involves two steps: defining 4 base weight parameters for the inner product space and storing connection-specific 4-bit binary weight masks in digital memory cells.
-The goal of quantization is to find a set of common ``base weight'' parameter values and binary bit-mask matrix that can reconstruct a floating-point weight matrix with minimal deviation.
+The quantization process for DYNAP-SE2 involves two steps: defining 4 base weight parameters for the inner product space and storing connection-specific 4-bit binary weight masks in digital memory cells.
+The goal of quantization is to find a set of ``base weight'' parameter values and a binary bit-mask matrix that together reconstruct a floating-point weight matrix with minimal deviation.
 To accomplish this, an auto-encoder structure, a popular unsupervised machine learning method, is used.
 The intermediate code representation represents the base weight currents, and the decoder weight matrix provides binary bit-masks.

-Moreover, in the simulated network, weight values can be positive or negative, representing the synapse's excitatory or inhibitory behavior.
-The sign of each weight is used to determine the synapse type for that connection: inhibitory GABA synapses for negative values and excitatory AMPA synapses for positive values.
-In this way the negative and positive weights produce the desired effect on the post-synaptic membrane.
+In the simulated network, weight values can be positive or negative, representing the synapse's excitatory or inhibitory behavior.
+The sign of each weight determines the synapse type for that connection: inhibitory GABA synapses for negative values and excitatory AMPA synapses for positive values.
 Fig.~\ref{fig:weight_quantization} shows the weight quantization procedure.

-The unsupervised auto-encoder training aims to discover a hardware configuration that can replicate the target weight matrix with minimal deviation.
-The approach used to calculate the matrix reconstruction loss is the mean square error (MSE).
-This method computes the difference between the absolute values of the original weight matrix and the reconstructed version (Eq.~\ref{eq:mse_autoencoder}).
+Training of the unsupervised auto-encoder learns a hardware-compatible configuration that replicates the target weight matrix with minimal deviation.
+The Mean-Squared Error (MSE) loss metric between the target and reconstructed weight matrices is optimised during the quantization process.